Seeing the Difference: Art Reimagined for Reagila

 Differently

 To support Richter’s Reagila, a treatment for the negative symptoms of schizophrenia, we were tasked with creating an educational, emotionally resonant installation for a psychiatric conference.
-Instead of using traditional medical visuals, we took a bold, conceptual path

 We digitally reimagined 7 iconic Hungarian paintings, subtly altering them to express the gloom, isolation, and numbness often experienced by patients.